sdondley/Dist-Zilla-for-Beginners/tutorial11.md

 ## Installing and Updating Plugins

-Before we introduce the test plugins, this is an excellent opportunity to introduce how to install and update plugins used by your distribution.
+Before we introduce the test plugins, this is an excellent opportunity to get sidetracked with some tips on installing and updating plugins used by your distribution.

 ### Installing Plugins